ubc-tea/Backdoor_Multimodal_Foundation_Model/README.md

 [MedCLIP](https://github.com/RyanWangZf/MedCLIP)

 ## Contact
-If you have any question, feel free to [email](mailto:ruinanjin@alumni.ubc.ca) us.
+If you have any question, feel free to submit issues using this [link](https://github.com/Nanboy-Ronan/Backdoor_Multimodal_Foundation_Model) (please submit follow the link as this repo is not monitored by me) or [email](mailto:ruinanjin@alumni.ubc.ca) me.
 We are happy to help you.